The Centre for Excellence in Entrepreneurship and Development (CEED), along with the deAsra

 Ajit is a noted economist.
 His 32-year career has spanned both academic and corporate assignments.
 He was the Group Executive President and Chief Economist with the Aditya Birla Group, and has taught in universities in India and the US.
 He has served as a member of several committees of the Reserve Bank of India.
 He has been a former member of the Board of Management at the Gokhale Institute of Politics and Economics.

-Advisor, CEED & Gokhale Institute of Politics & Economics
+Advisor, CEED & Professor at Gokhale Institute of Politics & Economics

 Anjali is a demographer–statistician and coordinates the M.Sc.
 Population Studies and Health Economics program at Gokhale.
 She teaches Population Studies and Research Methodology, and her work is regularly published in academic journals.
 Her research interests are sex ratio, son preference, demography, female workforce participation, maternal and child health, mortality, morbidity and nutrition in India, and health systems research.

-Vrushali is an Economic Research Associate at deAsra.
-She holds a Master of Science in Economics degree from Durham University and has previously worked with KPMG India.
-Her areas of interest are livelihoods, financial inclusion, education, and behavioural economics.
+Shalmali is a Program lead at CEED.
+She holds a Master of Science in Economics degree from Symbiosis School of Economics and specialises in Development Studies.
+She has previously worked at MCCIA and her areas of interest are entrepreneurship, education, unemployment and socio economic development.

 Anushi is a PhD scholar at Gokhale Institute of Politics and Economics.
 Her areas of interest are gender, caste, financial inclusion and economic development.
 She has previously worked with Population Research Centre, Pune (under Ministry of Health and Family Welfare), National Council of Applied Economic Research, Institute for Competitiveness, and MIT Academy of Engineering.
 In her career, she has worked on several projects under different ministries of central government.